UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   ("globalisation" OR "globalization"
-  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "criminali*" OR "marginali*"
+  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "criminaliz*" OR "criminalis*" OR "marginali*"
   OR "justice" OR "injustice" OR "oppressi*"
-  OR "low income" OR "economic burden" OR "debt" OR "neoliberal" OR "disadvantaged"
+  OR "low income group$" OR "low income communit*" OR "low income household$" OR "neoliberal*" OR "household debt" OR "public debt" OR "debt relief" OR "debt litera*" OR ("debt" NEAR/15 ("stress" OR "health*" OR "psych*" OR "education*" OR "student"))
+  OR "disadvantaged"
   OR "indigenous"
   OR "minorities"